 Three lines of indirect evidence make creatine biologically interesting for attention research:

 1. Brain bioenergetics overlap.
-Neuroimaging studies in people with ADHD have repeatedly shown altered phosphocreatine and ATP metabolism in the prefrontal cortex and basal ganglia — the same regions involved in attention regulation, working memory, and impulse control.
-If brain energy is part of the picture, restoring phosphocreatine is at least mechanistically relevant.
+Neuroimaging studies in people with ADHD have repeatedly shown altered phosphocreatine and ATP metabolism in the prefrontal cortex and basal ganglia, the same regions involved in attention regulation, working memory, and impulse control.
+If brain energy is part of the picture, restoring phosphocreatine is at least by mechanism relevant.

 3. Cognitive endpoints in stressed populations.
 Trials in sleep-deprived adults, vegetarians, and older adults consistently show creatine improves working memory and attention-related tasks.
 These aren't ADHD trials, but they involve cognitive functions that overlap with what ADHD affects.